mpodsiadlo533/4G-5G-Radio-Network-Planning/README.md

+Implemented as part of the _4G/5G Radio Network Planning_ course

 # NR Capacity Dimensioning Tool

 NR Capacity Dimensioning Tool is a simple application for cellular network (5G/NR) capacity planning.
 It helps you quickly estimate the required number of base stations (sites) and sectors (cells) based on key technical and business parameters.